Why couples struggle with meal planning

 Try DuoDine

 DuoDine is the free meal planning app for couples.
-Both partners share the same weekly plan, the same shopping list, and the same recipe library, all syncing in real time across iOS, Android, and Web.
-You can start planning together for free in under a minute.
+Both partners share the same weekly plan, the same shopping list, and the same recipe library, all syncing in real time across iOS, with Android beta access by request.
+Download DuoDine to start planning together.